 - Whole-grain breads, crackers, or pasta

-- Pickles, sauerkraut, and similar foods
+- Pickles, sauerkraut, and other fermented foods

 - Foods with a lot of sugar in them